sjoegren/hedgehog/README.md

   --copy-id             Run ssh-copy-id instead of ssh -l, --last            ssh to last target used
+  -L, --list            List hosts in inventory
+  -i INVENTORY, --inventory INVENTORY
+                        Ansible inventory file (yaml or ini).
+When not specified, use environment variable ANSIBLE_INVENTORY
+                        if set, else look for yaml inventory in CWD.
-  -L, --list            List hosts in inventory --ssh-config          Re-write host aliases to ssh_config from ansible
+  --ssh-config          Re-write host aliases to ssh_config from ansible
                         inventory.
 Normally this is done automatically on each invocation.